harshthakur548/Travel-and-Tourism-WebApp/README.md

 # Travel-and-Tourism-WebApp

-Open project in eclipse download MySQL connector, Tomcat, Smtp jar then add them to the build path also and in deployment assembly then run the project after making the database according to the project or your need.
+Open project in eclipse download MySQL connector,Tomcat, Smtp jar

+Then add them to the build path also and in deployment assembly then run the project after making the database according to the project or your need.

 [Learning Traning Report-1711981115.pdf](https://github.com/harshthakur548/Travel-and-Tourism-WebApp/files/6872121/Learning.Traning.Report-1711981115.pdf)